An1ketGupta/Schnorr-Signature-Implementation/README.md

 This repository contains an implementation of the Schnorr digital signature scheme in Python.
 The implementation includes key generation, signing, and verification functions, as well as necessary cryptographic utilities.

+## Overview
+This project implements a Blind Signature scheme using Schnorr Signing.
+It allows for secure and private message signing without revealing the actual content to the signer.

+### How It Works
+#### Key Generation:

+Run create_key.py to generate a public-private key pair.
+The keys are stored in user.json.
+#### Signing Process:

+Execute schnorr_sign.py to generate a Schnorr signature for a given message.
+#### Verification:

+Run schnorr_verify.py to validate the generated signature and ensure authenticity.
 ## Files Overview

 - **create_key.py** - Generates key pairs (private and public keys) for signing and verification.